florath/wvw-covid19-datapool/Readme.rst

 and location details.
 The latest data includes very detailed information about the US.

+Please note that the original dataset contains some data more than once.
+This is filtered out - and only one instance of a data row is provided.

 * ID: :code:`johns_hopkins_github`
 * JSON meta data: `metadata-johns_hopkins_github.json`_
 * Area: world